 The volume of material is overwhelming, but the museum does a fantastic job of instilling in visitors a sense of the desperation residents felt in deciding to oppose the occupation by force and the Germans'; destruction of the city in the aftermath.
 Occupying a former tram power station, the 2,000m 2 space is split over several levels, leading visitors through the chronological story of the Rising (provided you don’t make any wrong turns).

 The ground floor starts with the division of Poland between Nazi Germany and the Soviet Union in 1939, and life under Nazi rule, all accompanied by the anxiety-inducing crash of machine guns, the scream of Stuka dive bombers and a pulsing heartbeat.
 You then ascend to the 2nd floor where you’re led through the start of the uprising in 1944.
-A highlight of the exhibition on this level is a series of photographs by former PE teacher, Olympic javelin thrower and AK officer Eugeniusz Lokajski, who after being taken prisoner in 1939 by the Red army was able to escape to Nazi-occupied Warsaw where he opened photography studio.
+A highlight of the exhibition on this level is a series of photographs by former PE teacher, Olympic javelin thrower, and AK officer Eugeniusz Lokajski, who after being taken a prisoner in 1939 by the Red Army was able to escape to Nazi-occupied Warsaw where he opened a photography studio.
 He stayed in the city throughout the occupation, commanded a unit in the Uprising and was killed in September 1944, leaving behind more than 1,000 photos portraying everyday life before and during the Rising.

-Other sections are devoted to the betrayal of the Soviets who stood by on the opposite side of the Vistula River watching the Nazis crush in Rising, and the post-war creation of a Soviet puppet state.
+Other sections are devoted to the betrayal of the Soviets who stood by on the opposite side of the Vistula River watching the Nazis crush in Rising and the post-war creation of a Soviet puppet state.
 Take time to watch the black and white ‘before and after’ shots of important Warsaw landmarks being systematically obliterated by the Nazis as punishment.
 There´s also a mock sewer in the basement that you can climb through to give you an idea of the way the resistance fights would shelter from the fighting, communicate with other units and ultimately try to escape once the Rising was defeated.
 There´s also a film in the basement area that details the first month of battle.

-You can barely miss the largest exhibit - an exact replica of an Allied B24 Liberator once used to make supply drops over the besieged city at huge cost to the courageous crews since they were literally skimming the top of the city as they flew over; alas many of the parachute drops fell into German-held territory.
+You can barely miss the largest exhibit - an exact replica of an Allied B24 Liberator once used to make supply drops over the besieged city at a huge cost to the courageous crews since they were literally skimming the top of the city as they flew over; alas many of the parachute drops fell into the German-held territory.
 There´s also another dig here at the Soviets, who would drop canisters without the aid of a parachute, thereby destroying everything inside.

 As you’re about to head out, take a look at the film "City of Ruins" a deeply moving five-minute 3-D aerial 'film'; which took two years to make and used old pictures and new technology to recreate a picture of the desolation of ‘liberated’ Warsaw in March 1945.

 This foreigner-friendly museum was opened with much fanfare under the oversight of Lech Kaczyński, the then city mayor and later Poland's president until he was killed in a plane crash in Russian Smolensk in 2010.
-The building and opening of the museum has come to be seen as one of the great successes of Kaczyński's controversial political career, but also the subject of much controversy itself.
+The building and opening of the museum have come to be seen as one of the great successes of Kaczyński's controversial political career, but also the subject of much controversy itself.
 Kaczyński, and his twin brother, Jaroslaw, were pivotal in promoting a highly nationalist and patriotic version of Poland’s history with an emphasis on infallible Polish heroes that brooked no revisionist shades-of-grey versions of that same history, i.e. the Warsaw Uprising was the highest call of duty for all true patriots and their participation is beyond reproach no matter what the outcome.
-Jaroslaw Kaczyński is now the power behind the throne of the current Law and Justice Party-led government, which is pursuing this line of historic reasoning with unwavering singlemindedness.
+Jaroslaw Kaczyński is now the power behind the throne of the current Law and Justice Party-led government, which is pursuing this line of historical reasoning with unwavering single-mindedness.

-In this respect, the Rising Museum was the opening salvo in the history wars that have convulsed Poland since it emerged from the upheavals of post-Communist economic reform and able to spend time and money revising 20th century Polish history once so distorted under the previous totalitarian regime.
+In this respect, the Rising Museum was the opening salvo in the history wars that have convulsed Poland since it emerged from the upheavals of post-Communist economic reform and able to spend time and money revising 20th-century Polish history once so distorted under the previous totalitarian regime.
 Battles over the interpretation of modern Polish history continue with the opening of Warsaw's Museum of the History of Polish Jews in 2014 and the Museum of the Second World War in Gdańsk in March 2017.